ftyers/global-classroom/basaa/README.md

 # Tone prediction and orthographic conversion for Basaa

-Basaa (ISO-639-3: `bas`) is a Bantu language spoken in Cameroon.
+Basaa (*Ɓàsàa*; ISO-639-3: `bas`) is a Bantu language spoken in Cameroon.
 It is a tonal language.
-The language has several orthographies, two are "missionary" orthographies and another is an orthography supported by the Academy of Languages of Cameroon.
+The language has several orthographies, two are "missionary" orthographies and another is [an orthography](https://en.wikipedia.org/wiki/General_Alphabet_of_Cameroon_Languages) supported by the Academy of Languages of Cameroon.

 | Academy | Missionary (Protestant) | Missionary (Catholic) |
 |---------|-------------------------|-----------------------|